hm-lang/core/proposals/README.md

 (i.e., which is the default constructor) should be defined for the lambda class.
 While these don't look like lambda functions, they use the notation `::speak(): null` to mean `speak(This): null`, which is fine as a lambda.
-TODO: this probably isn't consistent with what we originally said about lambda functions and how to define them on a class.

 ```
 WeirdAnimal := animal(